GeorgeNagel/RollingSward/LOTR.md

 Table:
 The mouth of a cave with a canyon wall 6" opposite.
+There is a ledge along the canyon wall with a ramp in the center.
+Only the hobbits may climb up the ledge.
 Shelob deploys in the mouth of the cave
 The ringbearer deploys in front of the cave
 The companion deploys 12" sounth of the cave.